Season 1, Episode 48

 Vanessa Lapointe:

-Great mother.
+The great mother.
 That’s it.
 Who’s full of swagger or the great father?
-He’s full of
+He’s full of swagger.

 Lorne Brown: